 " was released.
 This album did not feature Demian Castellanos or Katie Hecker but included vocal perfomances from Lou Palmer and Saoirse Keogh.
 Once again this received excellent reviews and several tracks from this album were used on compilations, including "Spook" on

 "Ambient Meditations", their last live appearance was at RTTS in 1999, for the launch of Ambient Meditations.

 A best of album was released in August 2001, "

 ".
 With tracks culled from the rarest 12"s, deleted CDs and rare compilations, it is also includes previously unreleased versions of their songs.
-With the various collaborators now scattered between Ireland, London, Chile, New Zealand and Cornwall, Children Of Dub has come to a natural end and there will not be any further releases of new material.
+With the various collaborators now scattered between Ireland, London, Chile, New Zealand and Cornwall, Children Of Dub has come to a natural end and there will not any reunions.
+The compilation DVD - "

 There are well over 40 compilations out there featuring Children Of Dub.
 Most feature singles or album tracks but there are a few rarities too.
 Check out the Goa Trance series, Amberdelic Space series, Goa Head series, Visitation I & II, Dubnology 2, Ambient Meditations and Galaxy Tribe for starters.